vivek-appscms/linguistto/translate/marathi-to-english.md

 ---
 layout: translate
 fileName: marathi_to_english
 from: mr
 to: en
 permalink: marathi-to-english-sentence-translation
+tool: marathi-to-english-sentence-translation
 ---